History of Norfolk, Virginia: Reconstruction to the Jamestown Exposition (1865–1907)

 By 1870, the end of Reconstruction was at hand in Norfolk.
 Union occupation troops withdrew and Virginia was readmitted to the Union.
 During this time, African-Americans throughout Hampton Roads were elected to state and local offices.
 Gradually they were restricted from office and voting by the whites' paramilitary violence and intimidation, and increasingly discriminatory legislation, including Jim Crow Laws to control work, segregated public facilities and transportation, and other aspects of life.

-Most significantly, in 1902 Virginia joined other Southern states in creating a new constitution that effectively disfranchised all African Americans through creating new blocks to voter registration that were selectively and subjectively applied against them.
+Most significantly, in 1902 Virginia joined other Southern states in creating a new constitution that effectively disenfranchised all African Americans through creating new blocks to voter registration that were selectively and subjectively applied against them.
 White supremacists achieved their goal: from 1900 to 1904, estimated black voter turnout in the Presidential elections in Virginia dropped to zero.

 African Americans would not regain the ability to exercise suffrage and full civil rights until their activism in the Civil Rights Movement secured passage of federal legislation in the mid-1960s.
 Despite this severe restriction, many African Americans created families, churches, schools, community organizations and stable lives for themselves.
 Many became landowners and farmed small plots in the Norfolk area.
 The area's turn to mixed agriculture before the Civil War created a more favorable environment for small plots and mixed produce.

 In 1883, the first car of bituminous coal arrived from the Pocahontas fields over the Norfolk & Western Railway and by 1886 the tracks were extended right up to the coal piers at Lambert's Point to handle the increasing volume, creating one of the largest coal transshipment ports in the world.
 In 1894, classes began in the city's first public high school.
 That same year the new technology of the electric street railway was introduced to Norfolk and would, within ten years, link Norfolk with Sewell's Point, Ocean View, South Norfolk, Berkley, Pinner's Point (all of which were independent communities within Norfolk County at that time), and the neighboring City of Portsmouth.

 1907 brought both the Virginian Railway and the Jamestown Exposition to Sewell's Point.
 The large Naval Review at the Exposition demonstrated the peninsula's favorable location, laying the groundwork for the world's largest naval base.
 Commemorating the 300th anniversary of the founding of Jamestown, the exposition brought many prominent people including President Theodore Roosevelt, congressmen, senators, and diplomats from 21 countries.
 Henry Huttleston Rogers and Mark Twain also attended the expo.
 Many naval ships from different countries were present for the celebration.
 The area where the exposition took would become Naval Air Station Hampton Roads, later Naval Station Norfolk, ten years later in 1917, during the height of World War I.